xlwings/xlwings-server/README.md

 - You will get the manifest content under your `URL/manifest`.
 For example, if you run this on localhost, you can go to https://127.0.0.1:8000/manifest.
 Copy the content into a file called `manifest.xml`.
 - If the manifest doesn't show the correct URL, set the `XLWINGS_HOSTNAME` settings in `.env` to the domain where your backend runs, e.g., `XLWINGS_HOSTNAME=xlwings.mycompany.com`.
 - The `manifest.xml` has to be deployed via the Office admin console, see: https://docs.xlwings.org/en/latest/pro/server/officejs_addins.html#production-deployment.
 The Office admin console also allows you to point directly to the `/manifest` endpoint.

-## Dev environment

-Follow the steps under https://docs.xlwings.org/en/latest/pro/server/officejs_addins.html#quickstart (but using this repo instead of the one mentioned in the quickstart).
-Mainly, you need to install `mkcert` to create local certificates as Office.js requires the web app to served via https (not http) even on localhost.

-**Backend via Python directly:**

-- Run `python run.py init`: this copies `.env.template` over to `.env` and replaces the default manifest UUIDs under `app/config.py` with your own ones.
-Make sure to commit `app/config.py` once it has your own UUIDs.
-- Install the dependencies: `pip install -r requirements.txt`
-- Run the app: `python run.py`

-**Backend via Docker**:

-- Install Docker and Docker Compose
-- Run `python run.py init`: this copies `.env.template` over to `.env` and replaces the default manifest UUIDs under `app/config.py` with your own ones.
-Make sure to commit `app/config.py` once it has your own UUIDs.
-- To run the dev server: `docker compose up`
-- Run `docker compose build` whenever you need to install a new dependency via `requirements.txt`

-**Office.js add-in**:

-- Has to be sideloaded, see: https://learn.microsoft.com/en-us/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing
-- You'll find the addin by going to the `/manifest` endpoint, e.g., on localhost, go to https://127.0.0.1:8000/manifest.
-Store the text in a file called `manifest.xml` that you can use to sideload the add-in.

 ## Authentication & Authorization with Entra ID (previously called Azure AD)